m-alizadeh7/Inventory_Listing-WEB/AI-Promt.markdown

 - Avoid inline JavaScript or CSS in PHP files; separate them into dedicated files in `public/js` and `public/css` directories.
 - Use prepared statements for all database queries to prevent SQL injection.
 - Ensure the codebase is modular and reusable, with clear separation of concerns.
+- Implement code optimization techniques to manage scalability and performance, including:
+  - **Code Splitting**: Use modern bundlers (e.g., Webpack for React or Vite for Vue) to split code into chunks, loading only components relevant to the current page.
+  - **Lazy Loading**: Load non-essential modules (e.g., less-used portal pages like reporting sections) only when needed by the user.
+  - **Tree Shaking**: Employ bundling tools like Webpack to eliminate unused code, reducing overall file sizes.
+  - **Server-Side Rendering (SSR) or Static Site Generation (SSG)**: Integrate frameworks like Next.js (for React) or Nuxt.js (for Vue) to perform initial rendering on the server, improving load times and reducing client-side JavaScript volume.
+- Adopt clean architecture practices:
+  - Use design patterns such as Modular Architecture, Domain-Driven Design (DDD), or Micro-Frontends to ensure the project remains scalable.
+- Include testing and documentation:
+  - Implement automated tests (Unit and Integration) to prevent code chaos.
+  - Maintain good documentation for ease of maintenance.
+- Optimize performance:
+  - Use tools like Lighthouse for performance analysis, combined with techniques like Lazy Loading and SSR.
+- Implement monitoring:
+  - Integrate tools like Sentry or LogRocket for error tracking in production.

 ## File Structure
 - Example directory structure: